Best Portable Launch Monitors 2025

 The latest version has a higher-quality dual radar sensor, an improved processor and algorithm to increase accuracy, a larger, high-resolution display and improved wedge measurement (especially on higher-lofted shots) to capture more shots, as well as the ability to switch between yards and meters.
 You can also use it with any SuperSpeed swing training clubs to see if your exercises are increasing the amount of speed you can generate.

-While there is no connectivity to an app or other device to record all your data, the device will log your last 500 shots allowing to go back and record the data manually if you want to note it down.
-For golfers who have new clubs or have never properly recorded their yardages, the PRGR is a great tool to help accurately gather this sort of information.
+Although there is no app to connect with this monitor to record your data, the device will log your last 500 shots which allows players to go back and analyze your shot data manually if you want to note it down with the old fashioned pen and paper.
+This is ideal starting place for the golfer purchasing their first launch monitor or who have never properly recorded their yardages.

 - Read our full PRGR Portable Launch Monitor Review